werdenberg/GettingAndCleaningDataCourseProject/README.md

 The resulting dataset

 ## Instructions
-The script run_analysis.R will automatically download an exctract the data if not available and produce a tidy dataset exported as summaryData.txt
+Just run run_analysis.R, it will automatically download an exctract the data if not available and produce a tidy dataset exported as summaryData.txt